Planning for the future is very important, but all too often we leave things too late. Peace of mind is something that is hard to place a value on.

 We also always work on the basis that we will only do the work that you want us to do, without pressuring you to take up services that you don’t want or need right now.
 Our transparency with costs and pricing also means that we will only ever charge you for what we do – rather than taking percentage of what you inherit.

 Here are just some of the things we can advise you on:

 For advice and assistance on lifetime planning contact our planning solicitors today.
-Bray & Bray has three main offices in Leicestershire, contact us to discuss an enquiry or a case you have or feel free to pop in and see us at your local office by clicking on the links below;
+Contact us to discuss an enquiry or a case you have or feel free to pop in and see us at your local office by clicking on the links below;

 Leicester call us on 0116 254 8871.